sidward35/splunk-messenger/README.md

 - Server to host [Splunk Enterprise](https://www.splunk.com/en_us/download/splunk-enterprise.html) (10GB storage recommended)

-For this project, I decided to use AWS (free tier) and set up two EC2 instances.
+For this project, I decided to use AWS (free tier) and set up an EC2 instance.
 You can read more about the AWS free tier [here](https://aws.amazon.com/free/).

 ## Instructions